maratai/craftery/fiber_arts/looms.md

 These add up significantly in price although some of them are for ease of use and/or accommodations for my wrecked health.
 These are from Saori unless otherwise specified (e.g. the Texsolv replacement heddles).

 - comb reed
+- cross holder
 - extra reed at 10 dent/cm (approximately 25 dent/inch)
-- four-harness, six-treadle conversion kit - I have not installed this as I need more experience with basic warping, but this uses a spring system to convert the Saori WX60 to a sinking shed loom.
+- four-harness, six-treadle sinking shed conversion kit (currently installed)
 - hand lever for the warp brake
+- handle for the beater
 - Saori Kenzo ready-made warp system

 ![Saori Kenzo ready-made warp system](https://github.com/maratai/craftery/blob/main/fiber_arts/fiber_arts_images/2025-11-13-warp-system.jpg?raw=true)